darth-veitcher/nswrap/README.md

 Since multiple inheritance is not permitted in Objective-C, it is not possible to specify more than one superclass in a `subclasses` entry.

-Go callbacks for subclasses are passed a special struct named "super" as their first parameter.
+Go callbacks for overridden methods are passed a special struct as their first parameter.
 This struct is filled with superclass methods, which allows you to do things like this:

 ```go